madvlad/xeric/README.md

 ## Dev Team

-The team currently consist of one person: @madvlad
+The team currently consist of one person: [https://github.com/madvlad/](madvlad)

 ## No copyright